seL4/camkes-tool/docs/index.md

 > Print basic version information and then exit.

 The following options are all related to runtime optimisations within the templates.
-They are only relevant to the runner.
 Note that most of these are highly seL4 specific and would make no sense in the context of another platform.

 **--frpc-lock-elision**
 **--fno-rpc-lock-elision**